Title: The Witch Hunter

 Source: Publisher via Netgalley (thank you Hatchette Children’s Books and Netgalley!)

-Genre: Fiction—Fantasy, Historical, Paranormal, Young Adult
+Genre: Fiction—Fantasy, Historical, Paranormal

-Other keywords: Fae, Witchcraft and Wizardry
+Other classifications: Fae, Witchcraft and Wizardry, Young Adult

 Sixteen-year-old Elizabeth Grey doesn’t look dangerous.
 A tiny, blonde, wisp of a girl shouldn’t know how to poison a wizard and make it look like an accident.
 Or take out ten necromancers with a single sword and a bag of salt.
 Or kill a man using only her thumb.
 But things are not always as they appear.
 Elizabeth is one of the best witch hunters in Anglia and a member of the King’s elite guard, devoted to rooting out witchcraft and bringing those who practice it to justice.
 And in Anglia, the price of justice is high: death by burning.